Age-Old Wisdom meets Modern Tools

-Blueberries, blackberries and purple grapes are bursting with these powerful compounds that add years to your life.
+Blueberries, blackberries, and purple grapes are bursting with these powerful compounds that add years to your life.
 The purple pigments boost immune systems, thwart inflammation of the arteries and organs and prevent many cancers and other diseases.
 Why stop with fruit?
-Purchase and/or grow vegetables full of the same antioxidants.
+Purple vegetables full of the same antioxidants.

 I’ve found that purple produce has more flavors, too.
-Blue potatoes (which are really purple) have a sweet nutty taste when roasted that surpasses any white potato.
+I wrote about my heirloom blue potatoes (which are really purple) have a sweet nutty taste when roasted that surpasses any white potato.

 Kansas State University developed this purple sweet potatoes.
 Commercial growers have sold them to grocery stores.
 Look for plants for your garden in seed catalogs.

 Sweet Potato Molokai Purple are delicious!
 Very sweet-fleshed and creamy, with overtones of chestnut.
 Much higher in antioxidants than orange-fleshed types.